Veterans and Dependents

 Chapter 30 - Montgomery GI Bill Service personnel may be eligible to receive benefits if they initially entered active duty on or after July 1, 1985, were discharged from active duty with an "Honorable Discharge," have completed their contractual active duty obligation and have contributed $100.00 a month for 12 months of active duty service.

-Chapter 31 - Vocational Rehabilitation Vocational Rehabilitation is provided for veterans who have a service connected disability and were discharged or released from active duty under conditions other than dishonorable.
+Chapter 31 - Vocational Readiness (formerly known as Vocational Rehabilitation) Vocational Readiness is provided for veterans who have a service connected disability and were discharged or released from active duty under conditions other than dishonorable.
 The Veteran Administration determines eligibility.